jovans2/jovans2.github.io/_pages/about.md

   - /about.html
 ---

-**I will join UT Austin as an Assistant Professor in Fall 2026, and I am looking for prospective PhD students.**
+**I will join UT Austin CS as an Assistant Professor in Fall 2026, and I am looking for prospective PhD students.**

 I am Jovan Stojkovic, an incoming Assistant Professor at the Department of Computer Science at the University of Texas at Austin.
 Before joining UT Austin, I will spend a year at Meta working with the [AI and Systems Co-design group](https://aisystemcodesign.github.io/).
 I have completed my PhD at the University of Illinois at Urbana-Champaign, advised by Professor [Josep Torrellas](http://iacoma.cs.uiuc.edu/josep/torrellas.html).